Ozinde/DVT-Weather/README.md

 The fileprivate access modifier has been used for all functions unless they form part of a protocol, inheriting from a superclass or class functionality is required.
 Variables and constants have been marked with the private modifier.
 An exception to this is where access is required in another file.

+#  Considerations

+Some of the weather types were not provided for as per the given assets for the app.
+An example of this is with the snow and fog weather conditions.
+As such, I have taken the liberty to create assets that correspond to these weather types.
+It is worth noting, however, that the assets I have created are not exhaustive in terms of all the weather conditions that can be found and received from the Open Weather API.

 #  Architecture

 The app makes use of the model, view and controller (MVC) structure and the apps files have been grouped in accordance to this method of design.